 Two groups sit outside the standard post-Brexit rule, for different reasons.

-Irish citizens keep their rights under the Common Travel Area, so they remain eligible for home fees and funding across the UK despite Brexit.
-Continuing students who began before the post-Brexit changes are generally treated under the rules that applied when they started, for the duration of that course.
-Both groups should still confirm their position with the university’s fee-status team and ask for it in writing.
+Continuing students who started their course before the post-Brexit changes are generally protected under the rules that applied when their course began.
+Both groups should still confirm their position with the university’s fee-status team and the relevant student finance body.

 England, Scotland, Wales and Northern Ireland fee comparison for EU students